yerkesobservatory/atlas/README.md

 There are several independent modules necessary for the operation of this system; they are each contained within their own folder in the repository.

 * `web/` : This contains the complete web interface for controlling and working with the Stone Edge Observatory telescope; this is the only public facing component.
 This is a Python Flask application; see the [README](https://github.com/yerkesobservatory/seo/web/) for more information
 * `queue/` : This contains the backend control server for managing and scheduling the queue.
-These is only accessed *via* the web app.
 See the [README](https://github.com/yerkesobservatory/seo/queue/)
 * `pipeline` : This is the image reduction pipeline that is run on SEO images that are captured by the telescope.
 See the [README](https://github.com/yerkesobservatory/seo/pipeline/)
-* `queue/` : This contains the backend control servers and interfaces for controlling and communicating with the telescope.
-These are only used by the web app and the queue to control and query the telescope.
+* `telescope/` : This contains the backend control servers and interfaces for controlling and communicating with the telescope.
 See the [README](https://github.com/yerkesobservatory/seo/telescope/)
+* `logserver` : This provides an implementation of a logging server that saves every message sent through the message broker.
+* `utils` : This folder contains a set of utilites for publishing and subscribing to/from the message broker, as well as submitting queue requests via the command line
+* `broker` : This contains the configuration and password files for the MQTT broker
+* `docs` : This contains the Sphinx documentation of the project